 Solution: The rule of thumb says that any information that isn’t documented is lost.
 To prevent this loss, a knowledge transfer plan aimed at maintaining institutional memory should be prepared and implemented.
 This document should identify the knowledge to be collected and transferred, determine the people responsible for it, define the ways in which it should be done, and establish the place to store it.
-The client-side should also be involved in the process (at least, at the control stage), since knowledge transfer failure puts at risk terms of delivery and even operational quality of the final product.
+The client-side should also be involved in the process (at least at the control stage) since knowledge transfer failure puts at risk the terms of delivery and even the operational quality of the final product.

 This may be a bewildering question.
 On the one hand, outsourcers who do the job for you understand the nuts and bolts of the development process better, so they feel entitled to make independent decisions.
 On the other hand, it is going to be your product which conditions your right to exercise control over its development.
 So, who will have the ultimate upper hand in crucial questions concerning the project?

 Solution: Either choice has its fortes and shortcomings.